ilsemae/SpheroBall/sphero_ball_real/README.md

 Before running the program, each of the *n* robots must be connected via Bluetooth and calibrated.

-To make the necessary services available, run
+To make the necessary services available, after running `roscore`, run

     rosrun sphero_node_real robot_connector.py